clevertree/taloon/content/site/user/login-2factor.email.md

-We detected a login attempt on your Linode account from Chrome on Linux.
+We detected a login attempt on email account.
 If you are trying to log in, please use this code to confirm it's you:

 # ${code}

-Also you can click on this link:
+Also, you can click on this link:

 ${codeUrl}